knative/eventing/docs/experimental-features.md

 When the feature is implemented, we provide a Golang API to check if the feature is enabled or not: [`experimental.FromContext(ctx).IsEnabled(featureName)`](../pkg/apis/experimental).

+There are 3 feature states:

+* Enabled: the feature is enabled.
+* Allowed: the feature may be enabled (e.g. using an annotation or looser validation).
+* Disabled: the feature cannot be enabled.

 The user can easily enable the features modifying a config map/environment variable of their knative setup: